Sagar2011/BookUp-instacar/README.md

 # BookUp-instacar
-This is the repository for the instacar task round
+This is the repository for the instacar task round.

+# Bookup is booking system for cab from bangalore to any city across india.
+It let you login using gmail account. and let you see your booking status in the history and also select driver using filter based on the languages and ratings.

+> please find anytime for suggestions and reviews.
+Also there are many things to do which due to less time couldn't achieve. thank you for patience and visiting.

 For Running the application follow this steps: